tfsec/tfsec.github.io/_docs/digitalocean/compute/no-public-egress.md

 ---
+title: digitalocean-compute-no-public-egress
-title: The firewall has an outbound rule with open access
+description: The firewall has an outbound rule with open access
 shortcode: digitalocean-compute-no-public-egress
 legacy: DIG002
 summary: The firewall has an outbound rule with open access